-Office 365 is Microsoft's cloud offering that provides software and services to customers on a subscription basis.
+Office 365 is the Office service component of Microsoft 365 that provides software and services to customers on a subscription basis.

 The name “Office 365” has been used by Microsoft to refer to quite a wide variety of product and services.
 Office 365 can refer to: